AshtonSBradley/PhaseSpaceTools.jl/docs/src/distributions.md

 # Distributions
-The phase-space distributions that may be sampled for these states are
+The phase-space distributions that may be sampled for these quantum states are

 ## Husimi-Q
 ```@docs